Nisarg241103/CODESOFT_TASK-4/README.md

 ## Dataset

-The dataset was loaded using pandas as a DataFrame from the file "advertising.csv".
+The dataset was loaded using pandas as a DataFrame from the file "Sales Dataset.csv".

 ## Data Exploration and Preprocessing